 This includes LI for the incoming IMS sessions that are redirected.

-LI for redirected sessions applies when a terminating session to a target is redirected to (or forwarded to) to another user.
+LI for redirected sessions applies when a terminating session to a target is redirected to (or forwarded to) another user.
 Either the target (i.e. redirecting party) or the redirected-to party can be outbound roaming (LBO or HR).

 The redirected-to party can be in the same CSP domain as that of initial terminating party (i.e. redirecting party) or can be a another CSP domain.
 In the latter case, the other CSP can be CS-based or IP-based.
 The LI for redirected sessions in the VPLMN are handed as LI for session terminations.